Devanik21/Whispers-of-the-Void/README.md

 ---

 ## Final Note

 This repository is structured like a compact **signal intelligence lab**: it combines prediction, visualization, statistical inference, AI reasoning, and user feedback inside one modular Streamlit application.
 Its strength is breadth: the same dataset can be explored as a classification problem, a visualization problem, a statistical problem, and a conversational AI problem.

+## Citation & Copyright

+This repository, **Whispers of the Void**, is an original research and creative work authored by **Devanik (GitHub: Devanik21)** in 2024.
+All code, documentation, and conceptual frameworks herein are proprietary to the author unless otherwise noted.

+When referencing this project in academic, technical, or creative contexts, please cite as:

+**Devanik (2024). _Whispers of the Void: Machine Learning for Radio Signal Classification and SETI-inspired Analysis._ GitHub Repository: Devanik21/Whispers-of-the-Void**

+---

+© 2024 — Original work by Devanik (GitHub: Devanik21).
+All rights reserved.